Traditional King Cake Recipe

 Sometimes its best to stick to tradition!
 Try this traditional King Cake recipe.

 Dive into this traditional King Cake recipe perfected by chef John Besh!
-King Cake has been a long standing tradition around Mardi Gras and the Carnival season.
+King Cake has been a long-standing tradition around Mardi Gras and the Carnival season.
 Since the 1800s, New Orleanians have celebrated the beginning of the Carnival Season with a "King's Cake" on Twelfth Night.
-A small plastic baby is baked in the cake, and the lucky reveler who discovers it is said to have good fortune for the year.
+A small plastic baby is placed in the cake, and the lucky reveler who discovers it is said to have good fortune for the year.
 The recipient then continues the festivities by having another party and providing a King Cake.

 Ingredients for King Cake